benjaminsampica/benjaminsampicaStatic/content/post/blazordbcontext/index.md

 For .NET Core 5, you can see that the classes, interfaces, and extensions for creating an injectable DbContextFactory are part of the core library.

 As the documentation states, this changes your approach from injecting a `DbContext` and instead injecting the factory and creating a new `DbContext`.
 Keep in mind the recommended scope is _per-operation_ as well as needing disposed afterward.

+The sixth and final way involves working with `OwningComponentBase<>` which you can read more about [here](https://docs.microsoft.com/en-us/aspnet/core/blazor/fundamentals/dependency-injection?view=aspnetcore-5.0#utility-base-component-classes-to-manage-a-di-scope).

 ## Some Notes
 With Blazor being so new, it's hard to find documentation or even StackOverflow questions/answers on a lot of topics.
 However, with the release of .NET 5.0 I've found this to have improved quite a bit.
 If you haven't played around with Blazor Server or WASM, I'd encourage you to do it.
 Even with it's quirks and documentation woes, it's hard for me to imagine going back to the wild west of JavaScript and traditional MVC.